Welshie-Sec/HackTheBox/Retired Challenges/Reversing/Shattered Tablet/Shattered Tablet.md

 ![Ghidra](https://github.com/user-attachments/assets/7943c50c-259a-487d-a65a-c25755aac92e)

 From the looks of everything here, it appears the flag when typed into the input in one go will result in the if statement being true.
-Given what we know about HTB{flag} format, we can see that the we can just the parts back to together in correct order by treating it like a jigsaw.
+Given what we know about HTB{flag} format, we can see that the we can just put the parts back to together in correct order by treating it like a jigsaw.

 # Solution
 I grabbed that entire IF statement and put it into a text editor, cleaned it up and started to group the different variables together.

 ![Solution_Grouped](https://github.com/user-attachments/assets/96d04599-25ac-4eef-a829-bedb7bc73213)

-I didn't bother putting them in order until I followed and just put them together in the right order which is what's redacted.
+I didn't bother fixing the order until putting them together as a complete section of the string, which is what's redacted.
 When the string was completed, I tested it against the program and then submitted the correct flag and this one is done!

 ![AllDone](https://github.com/user-attachments/assets/69f2eb2e-337c-4256-ab95-132f95f6327f)